The Future of Reading – Where does it lie?

 Gaurav Gupta is the founder and chief editor of bookbhook, an app-based service that summarizes thoughtfully curated books into handcrafted short book summaries.
 While Gaurav is no DeWitt Wallace, he is glad that bookbhook’s service promise of “You do not need to read more to know more” is as true today as it was in the 1920s.
 This thought for this blog post came about when Gaurav was summarizing Naomi Baron’s Words Onscreen-The fate of reading in a digital world for bookbhook.

-Thank you Gaurav, for sharing your thoughts about ‘The Future of Reading’http://www.anureviews.com/the-future-of-reading-an-essay/http://www.anureviews.com/wp-content/uploads/future-of-reading.jpghttp://www.anureviews.com/wp-content/uploads/future-of-reading-150x150.jpgAuthor SpeakGeneralGuest PostIs the future of reading in the dystopian world of Ray Bradbury’s Fahrenheit 451 in which books are banned, or is it in the foreseeable event where our reading habit gets ‘condensed’ into short reads only?
+Thank you, Gaurav, for sharing your thoughts about ‘The Future of Reading’https://www.anureviews.com/the-future-of-reading-an-essay/https://www.anureviews.com/wp-content/uploads/future-of-reading.jpghttps://www.anureviews.com/wp-content/uploads/future-of-reading-150x150.jpgAuthor SpeakGeneralGuest PostIs the future of reading in the dystopian world of Ray Bradbury’s Fahrenheit 451 in which books are banned?
+Or is it in the foreseeable event where our reading habit gets ‘condensed’ into short reads only?
 What we surely know is that the answer will not lie in the...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews